seomoz/qless-docker/README.md

 2. `REDIS_PORT`: The port on the host which is running redis.
 E.g.
    `6379`.

-You will then run `bundle exec rackup qless.ru -o0.0.0.0 -p 9001` to run the qless web app and expose it on port 9000.
+You will then run `bundle exec rackup qless.ru -o0.0.0.0 -p 9001` on the docker container to run the qless web app and expose it on port 9000.